alisabedard/xstatus/README.md

 periodically, displaying the text therein.
 You may have to modify the files polled in rbstatus.rb to reflect your own system.

-# TODO
+# TO-DO
 * Handle widget failure gracefully--If something is not available, simply disable it dynamically.
 * Compute geometries, rather than using so many fixed values.
 * Add menus
 * Add Xft support